TheAngryDarling/SwiftCodeTimer/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

 This package provides a few help functions attached to the Timer class for timing code blocks (closures).
 Timing of code bocks can be helpful in a couple of ways.
-The purposes I has in mind while writing these were:
+The purposes I had in mind while writing this were:
 1. Time blocks for output to user to give updates on long and complex tasks.
+(Helpful when debugging slow code)
 2. Time blocks of code that use 3rd party libraries and/or web services to monitor if theres been changes in performance that is causing my applications to slow down.

 ## Usage